Bhupesh-V/Bhupesh-V.github.io/_posts/2020-12-28-git-cake-when-is-my-readme-birthday.md

 layout: post
 comments: true
 title: "git cake: when is my README's birthday?"
-description: Use git log command to find when was a file was added or created in your git repository
+description: Use git log command to find when a file was added or created in your git repository
 tags: git shell
 image: git-cake-day-demo.png
 ---